harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 # Using NFT.Storage

 **NFT.Storage** is a long-term storage service designed for **off-chain** NFT data (like metadata, images, and other assets).
 Data is [content addressed](https://nftschool.dev/concepts/content-addressing) using **IPFS**, meaning the URL pointing to a piece of data (“ipfs://…”) is completely unique to that data.
 IPFS URLs can be used in NFTs and metadata to ensure the NFT forever actually refers to the intended data (eliminating things like rug pulls).
+IPFS URLs are storage layer agnostic - meaning you can store your data on [many storage layers at once](https://nft.storage/blog/post/2021-12-14-storage-layer-maximalism/) (whether it be on local storage, cloud storage, or multiple decentralized storage networks.

 NFT.Storage stores many copies of uploaded data on the public **IPFS** network and **Filecoin** network in two primary ways: in dedicated IPFS servers managed by NFT.Storage, and decentralized on [Filecoin](https://filecoin.io/).
 Since IPFS is a standard used by many different storage services, it's easy to redundantly store data uploaded to NFT.Storage on any other IPFS-compatible storage solutions.